Ultimate Guide To WordPress RSS

 • Feed Type: Individual Posts

-• Description: Feed containing specific post entries
+• Description: Feed for a post entry

 • Example Feed: http://yourdomain.com/blog-post-title/feed/